KevGen6908/Test_task/README.md

 The fast Fourier transform for complex values is also partially implemented, but it only works for lists of values that are multiples of two.

+!!!For the Fourier transform, you can prove the fftw3.h library or comment in the file main.cpp all attributes associated with it.!!!